Common Name: Lake Titicaca Water Frog or Titicaca Scrotum Water Frog

 Location: Bolivia and Peru

 The Lake Titicaca Water Frog is only found in Lake Titicaca, the the largest lake in South America, which is on the border of Bolivia and Peru.
-The Lake Titicaca frog is an aquatic species of frog.
+The Lake Titicaca frog is an aquatic species of frog, preferring the lay on the bottom of the lake.
+It is one of the largest fully aquatic species of frog.
 It doesn’t need to come to the surface to breath because the water in the lake is oxygen rich and the skin folds on it’s body.
+The skin folds increase its surface area, allowing more oxygen to pass through.
 It can come up for air if the water isn’t oxygen rich but the frog’s lungs have adapted to be smaller.
-Another adaption the frog has is that when it’s threatened, it can releases a secretion that’s gross.
+Another adaptation the frog has is that it can releases a secretion, that’s gross, when threatened.

-The Lake Titicaca Water Frog is listed as critically endangered.
+The Lake Titicaca Water Frog is listed as critically endangered by the International Union for the Conservation of Nature (IUCN) Red List.
 The frog faces many different threats.
-Humans like to eat the frog because they believe it’s an aphrodisiac.
+Humans like to eat the frog because they believe it is an aphrodisiac.
 Pollution in the lake has lead to huge, think thousands, of die offs.
 Also humans introduced non-native trouts to lake for fishing, and these trouts like to eat the tadpoles.
+The future doesn’t look bright for these frogs unless drastic changes happen.
+Many zoos are working on captive breeding programs to help repopulate the lake with them including the Denver Zoo, Prague Zoo, and the Chester Zoo.